Global Christianity: the Middle East (1800-present)

 - Geen Honours Class

-basic knowledge of the history of the Middle East
+- Basic knowledge of history of Christianity, especially in the Middle East – Basic knowledge of the history of the Middle East

 See Time table